abertschi/ad-free/README.md

 ### v0.0.3.3, 2017-04-30
 - Various bug fixes
 - Improve ad detection.
-Ad blocker now bocks ads shown in 'Your Daily mix' with new ad detector NotificationBundleAndroidTextDetector.
+Ad blocker now blocks ads shown in 'Your Daily mix' with new ad detector NotificationBundleAndroidTextDetector.

 ### v0.0.3.0, 2017-04-23
 This major release extends the user interface with plugins.
 Plugins run while ads are being played and